 REMEMBER: Only those State Legislative candidates who have voluntarily agreed to expenditures limits may prepare a Candidate's Statement of Qualifications, not to exceed 250 words.

 Proposition 34

-The District is shared by more than one county.
-This deposit amount is only for the Orange County portion.
-If a candidate desires to have his/her Candidate's Statement of Qualifications printed in another county's Voter's Pamphlet, he/she must also file his/her statement and pay the deposit at that county's elections office.
-It is possible that the deposit amount may not be the same as Orange County's.
+The Districts may be shared by more than one county.
+This cost is only for the Orange County portion.
+If a candidate desires to have his/her Candidate's Statement of Qualifications printed in another county's Voter Information Guide, he/she must also file his/her statement and pay that county's elections office.
+It is possible that the cost may not be the same as Orange County's.